renerocksai/furhat.nixos/README.md

 **JAVA_HOME:**

 Maybe, as indicated by the installer, `~/.furhat/launcher/JDK` should be used as `JAVA_HOME`.

 However, I am not sure whether that is absolutely necessary, as the standalone SDK does not require it.

 So, for now, I leave `JAVA_HOME` untouched.
-It defaults to NixOS's system-wide JDK8 one.
+It defaults to NixOS's system-wide JDK8 one or is set by jdk8 of the flake.

 ## Gesture Capture Tool